programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 # Anaconda makes it easy to build re-createable development environments.
 ## What is Anaconda?
 If we want to share our research, we need a straightforward way to allow collaborators to recreate the environment that we used to conduct that research.
 Practically, this means we need to make it as easy as possible for collaborators to install all the packages they need to run our code.
-Anaconda solves this problem, allowing you to easily create and maintain many different python environments on the same computer.
+Anaconda solves this problem, allowing you and your collaborators to easily create and maintain many different python environments on the same computer.

 ## Download & install Anaconda.